mag-shadowhunter/CRA_assgn_3_4/README.md

-              o	Merges the training and the test sets to create one data set. o	Extracts only the measurements on the mean and standard deviation for each measurement. o	Uses descriptive activity names to name the activities in the data set o	Appropriately labels the data set with descriptive variable names. o	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each                     activity and each subject.
+              o	Merges the training and the test sets to create one data set. o	Extracts only the measurements on the mean and standard deviation for each measurement. o	Uses descriptive activity names to name the activities in the data set o	Labels the data set with descriptive variable names. o	Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-  •	"Tidy.txt" is the exported final data after going through all the sequences described above.
+  •	"Tidy.txt" is the exported final data after meeting the through project’s reqirement described above.